-Young people across Middle Tennessee who enjoy reading and writing still have time to register for MTSU’s annual Youth Writers’ Camps June 9-19.
+Young people across Middle Tennessee who enjoy reading and writing can add to their summer adventures by registering now for MTSU’s annual Youth Writers’ Camps, set June 8-19.

-Students who’ve finished third through 11th grades can spend two weeks learning to “read like writers” and to tell stories to others with the help of the Middle Tennessee Writing Project.
-The deadline to register is Friday, May 16.
+Students who’ll be in third to 11th grades can spend two weeks learning to “read like writers” and to tell stories to others with the help of the Middle Tennessee Writing Project.

 The Youth Writers’ Camps feature writing-related activities to encourage campers to exercise their creative energy in composing stories, memoirs, comics, songs, poems and more.